 College Station, TX 77843-4220

-I am an Assistant Professor in the Department of International Affairs at the Bush School of Government & Public Service, Texas A&M University.
-My research focuses on violent conflict, strategies of rebellion, social mobilization, democratization, and statebuilding.
+I am an Associate Professor in the Department of International Affairs at the Bush School of Government & Public Service, Texas A&M University.
+My research examines armed conflict and international politics, state-building, rebel politics, and international security.

 My first book, The Wartime Origins of Democratization: Civil War, Rebel Governance, and Political Regimes (Cambridge University Press), examines why some civil wars have the effect of launching countries on new and more democratic paths while others reinforce the status quo; it explores the extent to which rebel war-making galvanizes ordinary people into political action.